Siouxland Forecast: May 17, 2020

 Then tonight we will continue to see mostly cloudy skies and breezy winds as we fall to a low of 48 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 to see just how nice this week will be and if we have any more rain chances coming our way.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see just how nice this week will be and if we have any more rain chances coming our way.